qchenevier/MBA_memoire/doc/reaction_organization.md

 Value Creation from Multisided Business Models: multisided revenue models are important not just in software.
 New leaders in the digital space base their _raison d’être_ on such models, which can be also multilayered by giving away certain products or services in one layer to capture value at a different layer.
 More nuanced ways to conceptualize the drivers of value creation and capture arise by thinking about the multisided nature of interactions [@Bharadwaj2013].

-##### Digital platforms as an IT tool for future improvements & products (digital asset with high option value)

-[TODO: A FUSIONNER AVEC L'AUTRE PARAGRAPHE SUR LES PLATEFORMES] Digital business strategy relies on rich information exchanges through digital platforms inside and outside organizations that allow multifunctional strategies and processes to be tightly interconnected [@Bharadwaj2013].

-The majority (78 percent) of the effect of first-order dynamic capabilities on response performance is achieved indirectly through building digital platform capabilities when it comes to producing digital non-core products.
-The same effect is achieved mostly directly when it comes to percentage of revenue coming from all on-line sources.
-The number of digital non-core products is more directly impacted by digital platform capabilities than by first-order dynamic capabilities.
-The percentage of revenue from on-line sources is more directly impacted by first-order dynamic capabilities than by building digital platform capabilities [@Karimi2015].

-Rather than investing in the status quo, resources need to be appropriately allocated to build digital platform capabilities for new markets and value networks [@Karimi2015].

-Organizations need to find out whether processes for their core products are appropriate for developing digital non-core products [@Karimi2015].

-##### Business virtialization and Staff on demand
+##### Business virtualization and Staff on demand

 The Speed of Supply Chain Orchestration: End-to-end visibility and ERP deployments have allowed companies to be more efficient.
 And, coupled with outsourcing of non-core activities to a network of partners, this has allowed companies to optimize their supply chains.
 In industries marked by fast changes in technology functionality, competitive advantage lies not in just announcing new products (first-mover advantage) but in ensuring the availability of new products on a global basis to capture the fast-mover advantage [@Bharadwaj2013].

 **Staff on Demand:** In any information-enabled business a large internal staff seems increasingly unnecessary, counterproductive and expensive [@VanGeest2014].

----
-[TODO A BOUGER]
-Our results are deemed generalizable to other industries, such as industries with primarily physical products (such as consumer or industrial products), those with mixed digital and physical products (such as consumer electronics, automotive, health care), and those with primarily digital products (such as financial markets, music, software applications).
-To capture the value from digital transformation, firms need to go beyond small applications and toward truly digital enterprises [@Karimi2015].
+Business virtualization: firms can reduce costs, increase agility, and boost quality by partnering with outside firms [@Gimpel2012].

+**Plug-and-play business models** As digital forces reduce transaction costs, value chains disaggregate.
+Amazon, for instance, offers businesses logistics, on-line retail "storefronts," and IT services [@Hirt2014].

 ##### Valuable Assets in a digital world

+**Identify and diagnose strategic assets:** Large companies survive major transitions not by radically replacing the old with the new, but rather by transforming some of their existing resources and competencies for the new environment and reassigning or adapting assets and realigning or re-motivating employees.
+Your company will thrive in digital transformation not by doing something completely new, but by taking advantage of your powerful capabilities to gain advantage through digitization.
+What assets will be useful in a digitally transformed world [@Westerman2011]?

 Successful Digital Transformation comes from reshaping the organization to take advantage of valuable existing strategic assets in new ways, to gain value from investments they have already made [@Westerman2011].

-Beware of the assumption:
-**The strategic assets that brought us success in the physical world will also be valuable in the digital environment.** Look for ways to leverage assets that you have and that fast-moving digital startups do not.
+Beware of the assumption: **The strategic assets that brought us success in the physical world will also be valuable in the digital environment.** Look for ways to leverage assets that you have and that fast-moving digital startups do not.
 Use these to establish and grow your digital advantage [@WESTERMAN2015].

-Decision 1: Buy or sell businesses in your portfolio?
-The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
-Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

-We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy  [@Bharadwaj2013].

 Data should be considered an asset class in its own right [and] analytics are useful for more than just optimizing business processes.
 Equally important is the role of assets in your business model.
 Traditional companies are taking a fresh look at how they can use the assets they own in new ways to participate in today's "sharing economy" [@WESTERMAN2015].

 Newspaper companies often have extensive local data about institutions, businesses, and local residents.
 Newspaper companies could develop a range of digital non-core products such as on-line marketing solutions [@Karimi2015].

-**Identify and diagnose strategic assets:** Large companies survive major transitions not by radically replacing the old with the new, but rather by transforming some of their existing resources and competencies for the new environment and reassigning or adapting assets and realigning or re-motivating employees.
-Your company will thrive in digital transformation not by doing something completely new, but by taking advantage of your powerful capabilities to gain advantage through digitization.
-What assets will be useful in a digitally transformed world [@Westerman2011]?

-**Customer knowledge:** Companies have gathered more and more knowledge about customers.
-They can start envisioning the next step, monetizing this relationship to launch new products, enhance customer relationships or augment sales via customer-segmentation [@Westerman2011].

 Access resources you don't own.
 In Waze's case, the company made use of the GPS readings already on its users' smartphones.
 Information is your greatest asset.
 More reliably than any other asset, information has the potential to double regularly.
 Rather than simply assembling assets, the key to success is accessing valuable caches of existing information [@VanGeest2014].

+**Customer knowledge:** Companies have gathered more and more knowledge about customers.
+They can start envisioning the next step, monetizing this relationship to launch new products, enhance customer relationships or augment sales via customer-segmentation [@Westerman2011].

+##### Investing, Financing, Divesting

+We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy  [@Bharadwaj2013].

+**How Will You Finance the Digital Transformation Endeavor?** If a company is already financially struggling, its options for financing digital transformations will be severely limited [@Hess2016].

+**Buy or sell businesses in your portfolio?** The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
+Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

+**Financial Aspects Dimension:** Increasing financial pressure on the current core business might be the trigger that convinces management of the need for action [@Hess2016].

+**How Strong is the Financial Pressure on Your Current Core Business?** The willingness of top management to undertake the necessary efforts for, and accept the ensuing risks of, digital transformation endeavors often depends on the competitiveness of the current core business.
+Managers may not see the urgency for embarking on digital transformation.
+However, markets can change quickly and acting too late can be fatal [@Hess2016].

 #### Assess your external & relative value: your position in the value network & assets of your competitors